-This product strategy acquires customers who are looking to shop for high-quality products in the market.
+This product strategy acquires customers looking to shop for high-quality products in the market.

-The quality product strategy makes your product stand out from your competitors by heavily investing in the production process.
+The quality product strategy makes your product stand out from your competitors.
+They heavily invest in the production process.

-If the product counts as a luxury item, many customers will be willing to pay you the price if they love the product.
+Suppose the product counts as a luxury item.
+In that case, many customers will be willing to pay you the price if they love the product.

 The Service Product Strategy

-Customers don’t just buy the product for its experience but also for their interaction with the company.
+Customers don’t just buy the product for its experience but also their interaction with the company.

-Establishing strong customer-care support that promptly responds to queries and complaints, along with a convenient after-sales service, goes a long way in gaining the trust of your customers and building brand loyalty.
+It goes a long way in gaining trust and building brand loyalty.

 What Are the Elements of a Good Product Strategy?

-This element has two subsections – product vision and market vision.
+This element of product strategy has two subsections – product vision and market vision.

-On the other hand, market vision talks about your target customers who will be using your product and how that will benefit the business.
+On the other hand, market vision talks about your target customers using your product and how that will benefit the business.
 Market vision is the gist of the market plan to make a competitive offer.

-The vision of your company is followed by the mission statement.
-A mission is the action strategy for bringing the vision into reality.
-It is tactical and highly-detailed by nature.
+A mission is the action strategy for bringing the vision into a reality.

 When setting goals, they need to be relevant, achievable, and time-bound so that there is a sense of urgency to achieve them.